almejo/vsim/README.md

 ## How can you help.

 There are a lot of ways you can help.
-If you see something not working
+If you see something not working you can create a new issue in github.
+You can help me translating it to other languages (the interface is only in spanish right now).

+You can always reach me at alejandro.vera at gmail.com